GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_1.md

 ---

-## 3.0 Instruction
+## 3. Instructions

+### 3.0 Access the CLI (command line interface)

+- If you are connected to the GPSC, the Biocluster, or are in Ubuntu in WSL, you are already using the CLI
-- In an Ubuntu desktop environment, you can use the "Terminal" application for the CLI (command line interface).
-Alternatively you can use **Ctrl-Alt-T**
+- In an Ubuntu desktop environment, you can use the "Terminal" application for the CLI.
+Alternatively you can use `Ctrl-Alt-T`
-- If you are in Ubuntu in WSL or connected to the GPSC, you're already using CLI
-- Review window placement for the workshop
-  - Teams or Markdown document split to one side
-  - Ubuntu window

 <br>

 ### 3.1 Basic Navigation

-- There are shortcuts to help navigate the CLI.
+There are shortcuts to help navigate the CLI.
 These shortcuts range from simple to complex, but all make for a much greater shell experience.
-- **tab** - will autocomplete if you begin to write a command that is part of bash-completion, or a filename in a given directory
+- `tab` - will autocomplete if you begin to write a command that is part of bash-completion, or a filename in a given directory
-- **up arrow** - will scroll to previous commands entered in the shell
+- `up arrow` - will scroll to previous commands entered in the shell
-  - You can navigate back through these commands with the down arrow
+  - You can navigate back through these commands with the `down arrow`
-- **left/right arrows** - used to control cursor placement in the text
+- `>` `<` - used to control cursor placement in the text
 - **copy/paste** - this can depend on which terminal you are using, and the configurations
-  - Typically, paste is right-click
+  - Typically, paste is `right-click`
-  - In WSL/Ubuntu you can use ctrl+shift+c and ctrl+shift+v used for copy and paste respectively (hold ctrl, shift, then press the 'c' key.
-To paste hold ctrl, shift, then press 'v')
+  - On the GPSC can use `ctrl+shift+c` and `ctrl+shift+v` used for copy and paste respectively (hold `ctrl`, `shift`, then press the `c` key.
+To paste hold `ctrl`, `shift`, then press `v`)
-    - Typically, this is enabled in your properties.
-Access this menu by right-clicking the 'title bar' of the terminal
-- **ctrl+c** - interrupt/kill the current process in the terminal
+- `ctrl+c` - interrupt/kill the current process in the terminal
-  - :wink:

-- #### Exercise 3.11
+#### Exercise 3.1.1

   - Copy some text from outside your shell and paste it into the command line
   - This does not need to execute properly in Linux, in fact it's safer if it doesn't
   - Feel free to use text from this tutorial
-  - In Ubuntu/WSL you can configure options by right-clicking the top of the window and choosing "Properties"
-    - In properties, you can enable ctrl+shift+c/v for copy-paste

 - We will learn to use these navigation shortcuts throughout the tutorial